hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 The solution you are about to deploy is an example.
 Use this lab and the accompanying code to design your own solution that meets your specific cost optimization needs.
 {{% /notice %}}

-Deployment is a two step process.
-First we deploy AWS services, then we deploy the QuickSight dashboard.
-There are two methods for deploying AWS Services.
+Deployment is a three stage process.

+1. Deploy AWS services
+2. Perform a manual run to copy the first batch of data
+3. Setup QuickSight and import an example dashboard.

+There are 2 **(Options)** to deploy AWS Services.
 Pick the one that suits you.

 1. [**AWS CloudFormation**](#CloudFormation-Deployment).
 We'll guide you through the setup step by step.
 You will need to setup Azure resources prior to deployment.
 2. [**Hashicorp Terraform**](#terraform-deployment).
 You will need to be familiar with Terraform and have an existing deployment pipeline.
 We include an example template showing you how to deploy Azure resources.

+{{% notice note %}}
+If you encounter any errors with the tasks below, head over to the [Observability and Troubleshooting](../3_common_tasks)section.
+{{% /notice %}}

-### CloudFormation Deployment (16 Steps)
+### Step 1 (Option-1) CloudFormation Deployment
 {{%expand "Click to expand" %}}

-1. [Download](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Code/AWSCIDforAzure-CFN.zip) setup files and extract locally.
+1. [Download](https://github.com/aws-samples/aws-data-pipelines-for-azure-storage/archive/refs/heads/main.zip) setup files and extract locally.
 The archive contains files listed below. **You don't need to extract individual files**.

 * **azure-arm-identity.zip** Lambda layer for Azure identity
 * **azure-arm-storage.zip** Lambda layer for Azure Storage